Dick Anthony

-Dick Anthony (September 24, 1939 – July 24, 2022) was a forensic psychologist noted for his writings on the validity of brainwashing as a determiner of behavior, a prolific researcher of the social and psychological aspects of involvement in new religious movements.
+Dick Anthony (September 24, 1939 – July 24, 2022) was a forensic psychologist noted for his writings on the validity of brainwashing as a determiner of behavior, a researcher of the social and psychological aspects of involvement in new religious movements.

 Academic career

 Anthony held a PhD from the Graduate Theological Union, Berkeley, California.
 He supervised research at the Department of Psychiatry of the University of North Carolina at Chapel Hill and at the Graduate Theological Union, and was a former director of the Graduate Theological Union's UC Berkeley-affiliated Center for the Study of New Religions.
 His research has been supported by government agencies including the National Institute of Mental Health, the National Institute of Drug Abuse, and the National Endowment for the Humanities, and he frequently testified or acted as a consultant in court cases involving allegations of religious coercion or harm resulting from involvement in a religious group.
 Anthony authored or co-authored multiple scholarly articles on the topic and has co-edited several books.